LunaticWyrm467/node_tree/node_tree_core/README.md

 // Example implementation of the Node trait with custom behaviours. impl Node for NodeA {

-    /// Run once the Node is added to the NodeTree. fn ready(self: Hp<Self>) -> () {
+    /// Runs once the Node is added to the NodeTree. fn ready(self: Hp<Self>) -> () {

         // To show off how you could add children nodes.